ngageoint/hootenanny/test-files/cases/hoot-js/geometry-generic-1/README.txt

-TODO: figure out why the point/poly part of this fails on Jenkins and not locally.

 This tests generic geometry conflation, which is conflation meant to occur against features that are not conflatable by any specific conflation routine (e.g. Road, Building, etc.).
 You can check the hoot:MatchedBy tag to ensure generic geometry scripts are not conflating features that specific routines are meant to.